mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 node server.js
 {{< / highlight >}}

 Now open: <http://localhost:8091/index.html>.
-If everything went well you should see the text: &#8220;Hello, world!&#8221;.
+If everything went well you should see the text: “Hello, world!”.

 So far, so good!
 Now lets create a socket.io server.
 We want the client to connect to our proxy server and exchange data through socket.io with it.
-When the client is connected (i.e. the connection is established) it sends &#8220;init&#8221; message which contains the data required for the proxy server to connect to the VNC server &#8211; host, port and password.
+When the client is connected (i.e. the connection is established) it sends “init” message which contains the data required for the proxy server to connect to the VNC server – host, port and password.
-So let&#8217;s handle these events:
+So let’s handle these events:

 {{< highlight javascript >}}socketio.sockets.on('connection', function (socket) {
   socket.on('init', function (config) {